TodorDimitrovIvanov/jenkins-docker-integration/README.md

 # What is this?
 This repo sets up CI/CD infrastructure using IaaC for an example NodeJS app on AWS.
 It provisions 2 tiny EC2 instances - one running Jenkins and one running Docker.
 The Docker EC2 instance creates containers for Jenkins builds of the NodeJS app.
+Additionally, a Grafana & Prometheus stack is deployed for monitoring and logging Jenkins's data
 # What tech stack is used?
 SCM: GitHub
 Provisioning: Terraform